mendix/docs/content/refguide/layout-grid.md

 The second `div` represents a row and automatically gets the `row` class.
 The innermost `div` represents a column and automatically gets the weight class `col-md-<weight>`.

-## Components
+## 2 Components

-### Rows
+### 2.1 Rows

-A layout grid contains one or more rows.
-Each row can be styled with the Class and Style properties.
-Rows can be made conditionally visible through the property called 'Visible'.
+A layout grid can contain one or more rows.

-Each row in turn contains columns and the number of columns can differ per row.
+Each row contains columns and the number of columns can differ per row.

-### Columns
+### 2.2 Columns

 A row in a layout grid contains one or more columns.
 Each column can be styled with the Class and Style properties.
 Additionally, the Weight property determines how wide the column is.
 The weights of all columns in a row must add up to 12\.
 Examples of valid rows are: